amila0101/chatbot-fluxa/README.md

 For more detailed information, please check the [docs](docs/) directory.

+## SLA Monitoring

+We maintain Service Level Agreements (SLAs) for issue resolution to ensure timely responses and fixes.
+Our system automatically:

+- Tracks response and resolution times for all issues
+- Labels issues based on their SLA status
+- Generates compliance reports
+- Alerts the team when SLAs are at risk

+For details on our SLA policies and how the monitoring works, see the [SLA Monitoring Guide](docs/sla-monitoring.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.